knpuniversity/symfony4/sfcasts/uploads/delete-file.md

 error to the database.

 If you're worried about this, use a Doctrine transaction to wrap *all* of this logic.
-If the file *was* successfully deleted, the commit the transaction.
-If not, roll it back so both the file and row stay in there.
+If the file *was* successfully deleted, commit the transaction.
+If not, roll it back so both the file and row stay.

 Anyways, what should this endpoint return?
 Well... how about... nothing!
 Return a `new Response()` - the one from `HttpFoundation` - with `null` as the content and a 204 status code.
-204 means: the operation was successful but I have nothing further to tell you!
+204 means: the operation was successful but I have nothing else to say!

 ## Hooking up the JavaScript

 That's it!
 That is a *nice* endpoint!
 Head back to our JavaScript so we can put this all together.
-First, down in the `render()` function, let's add a little trash icon next to the download link.
-I'll make this a button... just because semantically, it requires a DELETE request, so it's not something the user could click without JavaScript.
+First, down in the `render()` function, add a little trash icon next to the download link.
+I'll make this a button... just because semantically, it requires a DELETE request, so it's not something the user can click without JavaScript.
 Give it a `js-reference-delete` class so we can find it, some styling classes and, inside, we'll use FontAwesome for the icon.

 Copy that class name and go back up to the constructor.
-Here say `this.element.on('click')` and then pass `.js-reference-delete`.
+Here say `this.$element.on('click')` and then pass `.js-reference-delete`.
 This is called a delegate event handler.
-It's handy because allows us to attach a listener to any `.js-reference-delete` elements, even if they're added to the HTML *after* this line is executed.
-For the callback, I'll pas an ES6 arrow function so that the `this` variable inside is still my `ReferenceList` object.
+It's handy because it allows us to attach a listener to any `.js-reference-delete` elements, even if they're added to the HTML *after* this line is executed.
+For the callback, I'll pass an ES6 arrow function so that the `this` variable inside is still my `ReferenceList` object.
 Call a new method:
 `this.handleReferenceDelete()` and pass it the `event` object.